Rohit2sali/MachineTranslationUsingTransformer/README.md

-Transformer using PyTorch
+This is repository is to solve the machine translation task using transformer.
-This is the reimplementation of the paper "Attention is All You Need" using PyTorch.
+The Transformer is implemented using python and PyTorch.
-This repository contains the code of Transformer architecture for machine translation on the language English to German.
+This is the reimplementation of the paper "Attention is All You Need" .

 Components of Transformer
 Tokenizer